 Hours and days vary so it’s best to call ahead (808) 264-9942 but assume they’re open daily 10:30 am – 5 pm (pending that they don’t run out of items.)

 *Pro tip never park underneath a mango tree, those sweet things have an evil side and can take out a windshield. → and replacing a windshield isn’t so cheap!

 hana food trucks

 There are a handful of food trucks located down the hill and across the street from the Hana Ranch Restaurant.
 Stand in line, get your grindz, find a picnic table and enjoy.

 Ae’s Thai Kitchen has 2 trucks.
-The red one sells Thai food but it wasn’t opened when I was here in February 2020.
+The red one sells Thai food.
 The white food truck offers fish sandwiches, burgers and even have a tasty vegan beyond burger option.
 It’s open daily from 10 -730 pm.
 This will be one of the latest food truck options that you’ll find in Hana.

 The Surfing Burro is also an option to grab a laterish meal in town.
 The hours are 8-730 pm daily.
 They offer a variety of burritos, quesadillas and tacos.
 This is also a great place to grab coffee and a breakfast burrito in the morning if you’re already staying on this side.

 We had stopped here on our last morning in Hana and grabbed coffee and a breakfast burrito.
 It was delicious and the owner running the food truck made the experience that much better.
 Professional, friendly, timely, and tasty.
 What more could you ask for?!?!

 In the same area there is an Ethiopian food truck but this was also closed when I was here.